-Number of telephone calls to an operator responded to within 30 seconds means the number of calls to a call centre operator that were answered within 30 seconds (in the case of an IVR17 system the measurement period commences at the time that the customer selects an option indicating they wish to speak with a call centre operator).
+Calls answered by a call centre operator within 30 seconds means the number of calls to call centre operators that were answered within 30 seconds (in the case of an IVR13 system the measurement period commences at the time that the customer selects an option indicating they wish to speak with a call centre operator).

-Total number of telephone calls to an operator means the total number of calls received by a retailer that were handled by a call centre operator and, in the case of an IVR system covers the number of calls where the customer has selected an option indicating they wish to speak with a call centre operator.18 19
+Total number of telephone calls to a call centre means the total number of calls received by the call centre staff (in the case of an IVR system the measurement only includes the calls where the customer has selected an option indicating they wish to speak with a call centre operator).^{14 15}

-Call that is unanswered means where the customer has terminated the call before it was answered by a call centre operator or, in the case of an IVR system, includes all calls where the customer selected an option indicating they wished to speak with a call centre operator, but then subsequently terminated the call before it was answered.
-Calls to an IVR system that are terminated by the customer prior to selecting an option indicating they wish to speak with a call centre operator are not included.
+Call that is unanswered means where the customer has terminated the call before it was answered by a call centre operator (calls to an IVR system that are terminated by the customer prior to selecting an option indicating they wish to speak with a call centre operator are not included).

-16 Reporting against these indicators is mandatory for distributors who operate a call centre that is capable of automatically recording some or all of the responsiveness indicators.
-Distributors who have other systems to handle customer calls may report on those responsiveness indicators that they record on a voluntary basis.
+12 Reporting against these indicators is mandatory for distributors who operate a call centre that is capable of automatically recording some or all of the responsiveness indicators.
+Distributors who have other systems to handle customer calls may report on a voluntary basis those responsiveness indicators that they record.

-17 Interactive Voice Response - equipment that allows a call centre telephone system to detect voice and keypad tone signals and then respond with pre-recorded or dynamically generated audio to further direct callers to the service they require.
+13 Interactive Voice Response - equipment that allows a call centre telephone system to detect voice and keypad tone signals and then respond with pre-recorded or dynamically generated audio to further direct callers to the service they require.

-18 This indicator excludes all calls that do not require operator attention, including IVR calls where the customer does not select an option indicating they wish to speak with a call centre operator, and calls that were terminated before an option to speak with a call centre operator was selected.
+14 This indicator excludes all calls that do not require operator attention, including IVR calls where the customer does not select an option indicating they wish to speak with a call centre operator, and calls that were terminated before an option to speak with a call centre operator was selected.

-19 Calls to third parties, such as contractors or marketing agents acting on behalf of the retailer, are not to be included.
-However, calls received by a contractor that is providing all or part of the retailer's customer service operations, i.e., an outsourced call centre, are to be included.
+15 Calls to third parties, such as contractors acting on behalf of the distributor, are not to be included.
+However, calls received by a contractor that is providing all or part of the distributor's customer service operations, i.e., an outsourced call centre, are to be included.